At a Glance

 At APU, the Premedical program begins during the freshman year as students establish a solid foundation in English and in the sciences (general biology, general chemistry, organic chemistry, physics, and calculus).
 Students should make it a priority to develop the work habits and the commitment to excellence that results in A grades in these core science courses.
 These courses, plus a semester of biochemistry, are a requirement for the majority of medical schools.

-Typically, students apply to the “Premedical (Premed) Track” in spring of their sophomore year while taking 200-level biology and chemistry courses.
+Typically, prospective medical majors apply to the “Premedical (Premed) Track” in spring of their sophomore year while taking 200-level biology and chemistry courses.
 The Department of Biology and Chemistry admits students to the Premed Track who have shown a serious commitment to preparing for a career in medicine, and who are performing at a level that would make acceptance into medical school a realistic possibility.

 Admitted students progress through their college education with the fellowship and support of like-minded students, and benefit from academic advising from members of the Premedical Advisory Committee.